bergeramit/AC215_rescam/README.md

 ### 1. `src/app`

-This is our Angular application that provides a user interface for interacting with the Rescam system.
+This is our React application that provides a user interface for interacting with the Rescam system.

 ### 2. `src/api`

-This is our FastAPI application that provides a REST API for interacting with the Rescam system.
+This is our FastAPI/Node application that provides a REST API for interacting with the Rescam system.

-### 3. Deployment as Docker Compose
+### 3. Local Development Deployment

-in order to run the app and api you need to run:
+For local development, run:
 ```bash
 docker-compose up
 ```